sanonone/kektordb/README.md

 KektorDB is an ongoing project.
 The next steps will focus on:

--   **Hybrid Search (BM25):** Integrating a full-text search index for powerful queries that combine keyword and semantic relevance.
+-   **Automatic Embedding Synchronization (Vectorizer):** Introducing a "vectorizer" feature inspired by tools like pgai.
+This will allow users to declaratively link source data to vector embeddings.
+KektorDB will automatically monitor for changes in the source (e.g., text files, database rows) and update the corresponding vectors in the background, ensuring the search index never becomes stale.
+This is a crucial feature for building robust, self-maintaining RAG (Retrieval-Augmented Generation) systems.
--   **Performance Optimizations:** Replace the pure Go fallbacks for `float16` and `int8` distance calculations with high-performance SIMD implementations (likely via `avo`).
+-   **Performance Optimizations:** Replace the pure Go fallbacks for `float16` and `int8` distance calculations with high-performance SIMD implementations (likely via `avo` or `cgo`).
 -   **Mobile/Edge Deployment:** Exploring a build mode that compiles KektorDB as a shared library for integration with mobile frameworks like Flutter.

 ---